Is Cinnamon Good for You?

 Cinnamon studies have linked it to lowering your blood sugar by reducing insulin resistance.
 In some research studies it’s been shown to reduce blood sugar levels by as much as 24% and cholesterol by 18%.
 My thoughts are that if cinnamon does anything to help with lowering blood sugar and any other health benefits, it’s worth it.
 It can’t hurt unless you overdo it and you don’t want to do that with anything when it comes to your health.

 I ALWAYS check with my doctor first before I take anything and you should too.
 There could be interactions with certain supplements and medications so safety first.
 If you’re taking any statin drugs to reduce cholesterol, then cinnamon supplements may not be for you.
 Cinnamon can interact with medications so if you’re taking any medication, ask your physician first!
-Do NOT take cinnamon if you’re on medications for blood sugar unless your doctor gives their approval.

-So just what are the benefits?
+So Just What are the Benefits?

 - Dry skin soother: You can mix oils such as olive oil and almond oil, sea salt, honey and of course cinnamon and this will restore the shine to your skin by removing dead skin cells.